-This recipe is so quick and so easy.
+This recipe is so quick and easy.
 All you need is a roll of sausage, flour, milk and pepper.
-For the biscuits, you can go all betty crocker and make some from scratch, or you can use the store bought (which is what I just so happened to use this time).
-Either way, this is a super simple breakfast–or dinner–that you can throw together in minutes.
+Make some homemade drop biscuits which don’t take a ton of time, or buy a package of premade.
+I won’t judge and either way you make them, this is a super simple breakfast that you can throw together in minutes.

-Serve your gravy hot over biscuits fresh from the oven and you’ve got a yummy meal!
+Serve your gravy hot over easy to make drop biscuits fresh from the oven and you’ve got a yummy meal!

 What are some recipes that remind you of a childhood memory?